syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Binding.md

 <tr>
 <td>
 IsInUnboundRows(int RowIndex)</td><td>
-this method checks if tde rows provided is an unbound row or not.this can be accessed from Grid Model as grid.Model.IsInUnboundRows(row);</td><td>
+this method checks if the rows provided is an unbound row or not.this can be accessed from Grid Model as grid.Model.IsInUnboundRows(row);</td><td>
 (int RowIndex) </td><td>
 Integer</td><td>
 Boolean  </td></tr>